 When it comes to the low end this is right up my alley.
 The light bass bump makes the bass hits on the song Phone Calls by Jessie Reyez sound great (0:39).
 The sub-bass immediately following the chorus normally has enough power to make your eyes shake, but that isn’t the case here.
-You can still hear it, but the headset doesn’t render it so loud that it becomes hard to hear vocals.
+You can still hear it, but the headphones doesn’t render it so loud that it becomes hard to hear vocals.

 Mids, with instruments and vocals, sound perfectly emphasized regardless of the genre.
 This is apparent to me while listening to Vanish In Our Sleep by Rob Roy which has such loud bass that it usually makes the vocals sound quiet in comparison, but not here.
 The bass is kept in check letting the vocals come through loud and clear.
-The highs are also great with no distortion.
+The highs are very present and sound great..
 The cymbal hits and hi-hats in You Only Live Once by The Strokes have a good amount of clarity too, but that’s largely due to the high-end emphasis.

 Should you buy the Beyerdynamic DT 990 PRO?

 Though the Beyerdynamic DT 990 PRO won’t give your music the Beats treatment, it’s an enjoyable pair of headphones for audio enthusiasts and consumers alike.
 Just make sure you’re aware of the drawbacks of the open-back design before taking the plunge—the Beyerdynamic DT 990 PRO are not commuting headphones by any stretch.

 If you like to hear a lot of detail in your music and don’t mind sacrificing some range, the DT 990 PRO are a great fit for keyboard warriors and music professionals alike.
-Not to mention that the ear pads are next-level comfortable.
-Again, the high impedance leaves you a bit limited on where, when, and how you can use the DT 990 PRO, but if that doesn’t bother you, go for it.
+Not to mention that the ear pads are extremely comfortable.
+Again, the higher impedance leaves you a bit limited on where, when, and how you can use the DT 990 PRO, but if that doesn’t bother you, go for it.
 Overall, it’s hard not to recommend the Beyerdynamic DT 990 Pro headphones to anyone looking for headphones that prioritize sound quality and comfort.